TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 - phpcpd: "10 lines of here and 10 lines of here are identical"
 - PHPStan: "Class methods `ProductSorter::sortResults()` and `PictureSorter::sortResults()` are identical

-In first case, we'd have to look into the files, check if it's part of method or couple of properties, how to extract it from both and combine in a class or method?
+In the first case, we'd have to look into the files, check if it's part of the method or couple of properties, how to extract it from both, and combine it in a class or method?

 With PHPStan, we know it's class methods, so we can only **extract them to external service**.

 ### Improve Architecture Flaws without Effort

 Where in your code is duplicated code?
 We don't know.
-It's very hard question for human to spot.
+It's a tough question for the human to spot.

 Do you look for all possible duplication during each code review?
 I don't think so.
-We go through added/modified code and that's it.
+We go through added/modified code, and that's it.

-PHPStan **does this hard work on each commit** and tells us where exactly the duplicated code is.
+PHPStan **does this hard work on each commit** and tells us precisely the duplicated code.
 0 effort.

 When we know where duplications are, we can do something about it.
-Our project code will be more consistent, logical and each piece of code will fit into another.
+Our project code will be more consistent, logical, and each piece of code will fit into another.

 <br>

-Let's look at practical example from Rector code.
-We applied PHPStan duplication rule a month ago and this is what we found:
+Let's look at a practical example from the Rector code.
+We applied the PHPStan duplication rule a month ago, and this is what we found:

 ```php
 private function unwrapExpression(Node $node): Node